Geek-Inside/Toolset/README.md

-# Toolset.Extensions.Collections
+# Toolset
-Toolset with extensions for collections.
+Toolset with tools for different fields of .NET development.